openthread/ot-docs/site/en/codelabs/openthread-apis/index.lab.md

 Duration: 05:00

 In our application, we want different LEDs to light up depending on the device role.
-Let's track the following roles: Leader, Router, End Device.
+Let's track the following roles: Leader, Mesh Extender, End Device.
 We can assign them to LEDs like so:

 * LED1 = Leader
-* LED2 = Router
+* LED2 = Mesh Extender
 * LED3 = End Device

 To enable this functionality, the application needs to know when the device role